Pastor John Samson

 With this as a foundation, the next question we need to ask is “which is the best Bible to use?”

-This leads me to talk about the second reason for choosing the NASB.
+This leads me to talk about the second reason for choosing the ESV.
 It stems from the desire to have an essentially literal translation (a “word for word” translation) in use rather than a dynamic equivalent, or “thought for thought” one.
 The primary advantage in choosing a “word for word” translation is that it gives us confidence that what we read in our Bibles are the equivalent English words for what the authors actually wrote.
 There is no need to wonder at every point where translation ends and subjective, personal commentary begins or if important material might be omitted from the original.
+The ESV is highly regarded for both its accuracy of translation and readability.

 Certainly, there are other excellent translations out there.
-For years I have used the English Standard Version (ESV) which is a wonderful translation.
-However, a choice needed to be made and it is the NASB that is our Bible of choice here at King’s Church.
+For years I have used the New American Standard Bible (NASB) which is a wonderful and accurate translation.
+However, a choice needed to be made and it is the ESV that is our Bible of choice here at King’s Church.